macroflight/psxhacks/router/README.md

 For Windows you probably want the [Windows installer (64-bit)](https://www.python.org/ftp/python/3.13.5/python-3.13.5-amd64.exe)

-A few extra Python modules are needed for the router:
+One extra Python module is needed for the router:

-- tomllib (for the configuration file)
 - aiohttp (for the REST API)

-The router itself needs some extra Python modules, but the script that identifies PSX clients by their window names does.

 You can either install these modules in your main Python installation, or use a [Python virtual